Quick links on the "Projects" page

 I would implement this myself as it does not sound too complicated, but unfortunately I have no knowledge of Ruby...

-#6 Updated by Daniel Felix about 5 years ago
+#6 Updated by Daniel Felix over 5 years ago

 Yes i know, but plugins could be tricky if the core changes.
 And this one is quite useful, which would make it worth to add this to the system core.